Get a free, no obligation personal loan quote with rates as low as 9.90%

 How do I avoid a ‘lemon’ property without an inspection?

 Consider having an advisor join you during your showing if you plan to buy without an inspection.
-Ideally, this person will have some sort of experience dealing with home issues and may be able to spot them.
-Your real estate agent may also have their own ways of helping you avoid buying a ‘lemon’, so be sure to work with a seasoned agent who has some experience with this type of situation.
+Ideally, this person will have experience dealing with home issues and may be able to spot them.
+Your real estate agent may also have ways of helping you avoid buying a ‘lemon’, so be sure to work with a seasoned agent with experience.

 Where can I hire a home inspector?